hbrar1/ToyProblem/README.md

 A repository full of 175+ data structures and algorithm problems designed to help software engineers pass their technical interviews.
 These problems are all in JavaScript, and are drawn from a variety of sources, including actual questions software engineers have gotten on interviews, [Leetcode](https://leetcode.com), [Geeks for Geeks](https://www.geeksforgeeks.org/), [Hackerrank](https://hackerrank.com) and many more.

-Also checkout some of the stuff I've written for [Outco](https://outco.io) on [Medium](https://medium.com/outco).
-We're a career accelerator for software engineers with new cohorts starting every month.

 This repo is meant for anyone interested in leveling up their problem-solving abilities, so feel free to fork it and look through it.
 Hopefully you'll find something that helps!

 ## Future Plans